 Anko is an essential ingredient for “Wagashi (和菓子)” sweets and also used in Japanese cuisine.

-I think the Japanese sweet bean paste has been gaining recognition outside of Japan along with the Japanese food boom.
+With the Japanese food boom, I think the sweet bean paste has been gaining recognition outside of Japan.
 However, when it comes to the type, it isn’t known well.

-Actually, there exist many variations of Anko in Japan, and those can broadly be classified into several types based on the production method and the ingredient.Therefore, today I want to introduce each type.
+Actually, there are many variations of Anko in Japan, and those can be classified into several types based on the production method and the ingredient.
+Today I will talk about each type.

 4 Common Types of Anko, based on the production method

-Tsubu-an is a chunky, coarse Anko paste.
-It is made so as not to break the husk of beans as much as possible, instead of pureeing.
+Tsubu-An is chunky, coarse Anko paste.
+It is made so as not to break the husk of Azuki red beans as much as possible, instead of pureeing.

-Tsubushi-an is a mashed, sweet bean paste.
-This type is made by mashing beans with the seed coat.
+Tsubushi-An is mashed Anko paste.
+This type is made by mashing Azuki red beans with the seed coat.

-Koshi-an is a smooth, sweet bean paste.
-This type is made by pureeing beans after the seed coat is removed.
+Koshi-An is smooth Anko paste.
+This type is made by pureeing the Azuki red beans after the seed coats are removed.

-Ogura-an is a processed Anko like a cross between Tsubu-an and Koshi-an.
-It is traditionally made adding the Azuki red bean simmered and soaked in molasses “Dainagon (大納言)” to Tsubushi-an or Koshi-an.Dainagon doesn’t break easily.
+Ogura-An is a processed Anko like a cross between Tsubu-An and Koshi-An.
+It is traditionally made simmering “Dainagon (大納言)” beans in syrup and adding them to Tsubushi-An or Koshi-An.

 5 Common Types of Anko, based on the ingredient

-When Japanese people just say “Anko”, that means Azuki-an made with red “Azuki (小豆)” beans.It is the most common type of Anko in Japan.This Anko is widely used for various types of Japanese confections.
+When we Japanese just say “Anko”, that means Azuki-An made with red “Azuki (小豆)” beans.
+Azuki-An is the most common type of Anko.
+The red bean paste is widely used in various types of Japanese confections.

-Uguisu-an is the Anko paste made with green peas.
+Uguisu-An is the Anko paste made with green peas.

 Zunda is the sweet bean paste made by grinding green soybeans.
-It is famous as a local specialty of Miyagi and Yamagata Prefecture.
+It is famous as a local specialty of Miyagi and Yamagata Prefectures.

-(Reference page of this article : Wikipedia 餡 )
+(Reference page : Wikipedia 餡 )